ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 Any of the 5 UARTs can be configured in this way, using uartA to uartE.

-Similar to this if you were running a vehicle in SITL via Cygwin on Microsoft Windows and you wanted to send the mavlink output through a connected radio on COM16 to AntennaTracker you can use a command like this - note under Cygwin comm ports are ttyS and they start at 0 so 15 is equivalent to COM16:
+Similar to this if you were running a vehicle in SITL via Cygwin on Microsoft Windows and you wanted to send the MAVLink output through a connected radio on COM16 to AntennaTracker you can use a command like this - note under Cygwin comm ports are ttyS and they start at 0 so 15 is equivalent to COM16: